 The Company is engaged in the business of acquiring, exploring and developing mineral properties, either independently, or through joint ventures.
 The Company has interests in projects located in Namibia, Africa.
-Currently, the main focus of the Company is advancing its uranium properties, primarily Norasa which is a consolidation of the Valencia and Namibplaas projects.
-Valencia, the key component of Norasa, is situated in Namibia, the fifth largest uranium producing country globally and is one of only a few fully licensed undeveloped uranium deposits in the world.
+Currently, the main focus of the Company is advancing its uranium properties, primarily the Norasa Project which is a consolidation of the Valencia and Namibplaas projects.
+Valencia, the key component of Norasa, is situated in Namibia, the second largest uranium producing country globally and fifth largest country as measured by uranium resources.
+Norasa is one of only a few fully licensed undeveloped uranium deposits in the world.
 The Company announced the release of a DFS for Norasa in March 2015.
 The report was prepared by AMEC together with external consultants and Forsys Qualified Professionals.
 AMEC is a leading international engineering and project management firm with prior involvement in the development of NI 43-101 Technical Reports for Norasa.
-SGS South Africa completed additional metallurgical studies including pilot plant testwork.
+SGS South Africa carried out metallurgical test programs in connection with the DFS.